caraya/personal-blog/content/blog/avoiding-overengineering-how-to-balance-simplicity-and-complexity.md

 Content authoring is the first pain point.
 Static site generators typically require you to write content in Markdown or another markup language, which can be a barrier for non-technical users.
 Even for technical users, it can be time-consuming to write and format content in Markdown, especially if you want to include images, videos, or other media.

+Tools like [TinaCMS](https://tina.io/) and [Netlify CMS](https://www.netlifycms.org/) can help by providing a user-friendly interface for editing content, but they also add complexity and maintenance overhead, partially defeating the purpose of using a static site generator in the first place.

 There’s also the issue of still requiring dynamic components for certain features, like comments, search, and analytics.
 These features can be added to a static site using third-party services.
 They can also be implemented to work with a static site, like [Pagefind](https://pagefind.app/) for search or [Staticman](https://new.staticman.net/) for comments, but they add complexity and can be difficult to integrate.